-Abby: Ending dog’s suffering is difficult discussion for wife
+Abby: Ending dog’s suffering difficult talk for wife

 Dear Abby: How do I talk to my husband about putting his dog “Sunny’’ to sleep?
 My husband is the most loving, caring, generous person I have ever met, and I don’t know how to tell him it’s time to let his best friend go.